A Don Siegel Deep Dive

 — A five-minute spot by Trailers from Hell from screenwriters Josh Olson and Howard A. Rodman, the latter son of Charley Varrick’s credited co-writer, pays infectiously passionate tribute to a film they clearly and deeply love both as professionals and film-viewers.

 — A 2015 feature-length documentary entitled Last of the Independents: The Making of Charley Varrick interviews surviving actors (notably co-stars Andy Robinson and Jacqueline Scott), crew people (most memorably, second-generation stunt man/bit role player Craig Baxley), and Siegel’s son Kristoffer Tabori and a returning Howard A. Rodman, both offering insights on their fathers.
-From adapting pulp writer John Reese’s 1968 paperback The Looters (in which Charley Varrick literally as opposed to just figuratively dies) to stories of its smalltown Nevada locations, and even conflicts between dubious star Walter Matthau and stubborn director Siegel, one will surely come away with a deeper understanding of the context, initial reception, and continued legacy of the film.
+From adapting pulp writer John Reese’s 1968 paperback The Looters (in which Charley Varrick literally as opposed to just figuratively dies) to stories of its smalltown Nevada locations, and even conflicts between star Walter Matthau, who had certain story-related misgivings about the project, and stubborn director Siegel, whose confidence in the script was equal only to his faith in the audience, one will surely come away with a deeper understanding of the context, initial reception, and continued legacy of the film.

 — Film historian Toby Roan offers another exceedingly well-researched commentary track, his own Southwestern twang certainly the right voice for a feature-length cattle-call of relevant acting, production, location, and post-production credits.